projectinnovatenewark/csx2/lessons/students/7_environment_setup/pi_environment_setup.md

 <div ><h3>Creating An Alias</h3></div>

 1. To add aliases, we can append the .bashrc text file using echo.
 If you remember, echo appends text to the bottom of a text file if you use the format `echo “new text to append” >> someFile.txt`.
-THe first command we are going to add as an alias will replace `git add .`
+The first command we are going to add as an alias will replace `git add .`
 > How does this impact the staging area?

 Next, in the command line enter: